vackosar/vackosar.github.io/_posts/2017-08-12-Fish-Roe-vs-Fish-Oil.md

 Although I expected that thanks to refrigeration and natural encapsulation of fish roe, it will be heathier than oil there are potential issue.

-A Redditor to pointed me to potential concerns about fish roe - oxidised cholesterol content reported in [5].
+A redditor to pointed me to potential concerns about fish roe - oxidised cholesterol content reported in [5].

 |Product             |COP content|
 |--------------------|-----------|